Slot System

 Photo from Bayer

-The CHMP’s recommendation for damoctocog alfa pegol is supported by the phase 2/3 PROTECT VIII trial.
-Some results from this trial were published in the Journal of Thrombosis and Haemostasis in 2016.
-Additional results are available in the U.S. prescribing information for Jivi.
+Health Canada’s approval of Jivi is based on the PROTECT VIII trial.
+Results from this trial are available in the U.S. prescribing information for Jivi.

 PROTECT VIII enrolled previously treated adults and adolescents (ages 12 to 65) with severe hemophilia A.

-In part A, researchers evaluated different dosing regimens for damoctocog alfa pegol used as prophylaxis and on-demand treatment.
-An optional extension study was available to patients who completed part A.
+In part A, researchers evaluated different dosing regimens for Jivi used as prophylaxis and on-demand treatment.
+An optional extension study was available to patients who completed part A. In part B, Jivi was used for perioperative management of bleeding.

 Efficacy